Timmy2324/ui-hacker-news/README.md

-# Getting Started with Create React App
+# Getting Started with UI-Hacker-News

+The project can be viewed here [UI-Hacker-News](https://timmy2324.github.io/ui-hacker-news/#/news).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## About project

+Project UI-Hacker-News was created to display the latest news, the API of which provides [Hacker News](https://github.com/HackerNews/API).

 ## Available Scripts